Skip to Page Content

 5.5.5 The holder of an inactive permit to practice may use the designation “CPA, Inactive”.

 5.5.6 If the holder of an inactive permit wants to reactivate their permit to practice, they must do so prior to providing any type of service or advice stated in subsection 5.5 and must meet the continuing education requirement then in effect.
-Such continuing education must have been completed within the two years prior to the date of the application for reactivation of the permit to practice.
+Such continuing education must have been completed within the 2 years prior to the date of the application for reactivation of the permit to practice.

 5.5.7 A request to reactivate a permit to practice active must be done on a form approved by the Board and is not effective until the holder is duly notified by the Board of the Board’s acceptance of the request.